Like glasses, different types of contact lenses will suit different people. Thinking about contacts?

 “They’re not necessarily for everybody, but they can be recommended for people who do a lot of outdoor activity, whether that be sport or working outdoors,” says Makin.

-Practical and lifestyle considerations aside, the best type of contact lenses for you address your specific vision problems.
+With the practical and lifestyle factors aside, the best type of contact lenses for you will naturally be the ones that address your specific vision problems.

 Makin says that if you have astigmatism, you’ll likely be prescribed toric lenses.
 If you normally wear multifocal glasses, you’ll usually be prescribed multifocal contact lenses.
 And if you’re simply short-sighted or long-sighted, you’ll be prescribed spherical lenses.